Bashir Isse: Early career

-Isse is a veteran banker with many years of experience.
-He began his career in banking in the 1960s and had held a number of top positions.
+Isse is an inspirational veteran banker with many years of experience.
+He began his career in banking in the 1960s and had held a number of top positions.He also worked very hard to regain Somalia's financial system and undoubtedly succeeded.

 Between 1962 and 1968, Isse worked at the Central Bank of Somalia in both commercial and central banking operations.
-He was later promoted to the monetary authority's Chief Auditor in 1969-70.
+He was later promoted to the monetary authority's Chief Auditor in 1969–70.

 From 1971 to 1973, Isse acted as the Deputy Director General of the Somali Commercial Bank, as well as its successor the Commercial and Savings Bank of Somalia.

 In 1975, Isse served as Head of a national commission tasked with reforming Somalia's financial system and its administration of state-owned firms.

-Isse subsequently was the Deputy Director General and then CEO and President of the Commercial Savings Bank of Somalia between 1976-81.
+Isse subsequently was the Deputy Director General and then CEO and President of the Commercial Savings Bank of Somalia between 1976 and 1981.

 In the 1981-88 period, Isse acted as the Deputy Governor of the Central Bank of Somalia.
 He helped the then Governor establish and formulate the monetary authority's policies and strategies.

 From 2006 to 2010, Isse served as Governor of the Central Bank of Somalia during the Transitional Federal Government (TFG) under President Abdullahi Yusuf Ahmed.
 Isse was largely responsible for re-establishing the Bank after it had closed down during the civil war.
 He later resigned from the post after disagreements between TFG Finance Minister Sharif Hassan Sheikh Aden and TFG President Sharif Sheikh Ahmed's administration over the printing of new banknotes.